List of 3Com products: Fully managed fixed switches

-Web Managed Switches
+Web managed switches

 These "smart managed" switches support a web interface for changing unit configuration.
 They have a limited Command Line Interface and do not support remote access via Telnet.

 Warranty for these is 3Com Limited Lifetime (up to five years after product is discontinued) with Next Business Day Advanced Hardware Replacement.
 Covers unit, power supply and fan.
 90 day phone support.
 Lifetime access to software updates.